phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 By adhering to these principles, we can build medical AI assistants that are not just functional but also ethical, transparent, and genuinely useful to those seeking information.
 OpenAI’s Model Spec is a solid starting point for defining a more specialized model specification tailored to the medical and clinical domains, considering the unique challenges these areas present compared to general-purpose AI.
-When developing such a specification, it’s important to consider the model’s audience—whether it’s patient-facing or designed for medical professionals—as this impacts the level of detail, language, and responsibility the model should carry.
+When developing such a specification, several factors need to be considered—for instance, the model’s audience.
+Whether the assistant is patient-facing or designed for medical professionals impacts the level of detail, language, and responsibility the model should carry.
+The majority of examples in this post focus on patient interactions, but model behavior could differ significantly when assisting medical professionals, requiring a different balance of guidance, terminology, and decision-making support.
 Ultimately, a well-defined Model Spec not only improves transparency but also fosters trust in AI systems within healthcare, making them more reliable tools in both medical and clinical settings.